 The Peak District is one of the crowning glories of the British countryside.
 Whether you’re looking for walking routes, seeking adrenaline thrills or want to find a dog-friendly pub to cosy up in with your pooch, the quaint villages, sprawling hills and glistening lakes combine to create a whimsical wilderness that you won’t mind getting lost in.

-- The highest point in the Peak District is at Kinder Scout, where altitude reaches 2087ft, or 636m.
+The highest point is the summit of Kinder Scout, where altitude reaches 2087ft, or 636m.

-- Its striking Devonshire Dome has a larger span than St Paul's Cathedral
+- Its striking Devonshire Dome has a larger span that St Paul's Cathedral

-- Mary Queen of Scots once stayed in the town sampling the famous spa waters for their ‘healing properties’
+- Mary Queen of Scots once stayed in the town sampling the spa waters that are famous for their healing properties

 - The Moorlands Visitor Centre is a flagship tourism hub for the national park

-- Used in Jane Austen’s Pride and Prejudice under the thinly-veiled pseudonym of Lambton
+- Featured in Jane Austen’s Pride and Prejudice under the thinly-veiled pseudonym of Lambton

 - The Parish Church of All Saints has links back to both the Saxons and the Normans with a major restoration in the 19th century